BranchMetrics/web-branch-deep-linking-attribution/docs/0_intro.md

 The Branch Web SDK provides an easy way to interact with the Branch API on your website or web app.
 It requires no frameworks, and is only ~7K gzipped.

-To use the Web SDK, you'll need to first initialize it with your API key found in your [Branch dashboard](https://dashboard.branch.io/#/settings).
+To use the Web SDK, you'll need to first initialize it with your Branch Key found in your [Branch dashboard](https://dashboard.branch.io/#/settings).
 You'll also need to register when your users login with `setIdentity`, and when they logout with `logout`.

 Once initialized, the Branch Web SDK allows you to create and share links with a banner, over SMS, or your own methods.
 It also offers event tracking, access to referrals, and management of credits.